 Contact an attorney once you have received the notice.
 Tell them the whole situation and let them know if the claims are valid at any point in time.
 Your attorney is your first point of contact with the court, and you’ll need to be honest with them and share all information you have.

 If someone from your team didn’t copy the design, the attorney could quickly settle things.
 The attorney will comply with the state laws and set you free with the most viable solution.
-However, you should always prepare for changing the designs, signs, and expressions if the claim turns out to be true.
+However, you should always prepare to change the designs, signs, and expressions if the claim turns out to be true.